HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_gettingstarted.md

 Our GET operation will be against a resource at `/redfish/v1/` (with a trailing slash):

-It is best to perform this initial GET with a tool like the CURL or the Postman REST Client.
-Later you will want to do this with your own scripting code, but for now it's useful to see the HTTP header information exchanged using a browser.
+It is best to perform this initial GET with a tool like the CURL or the Postman REST Client tool.
+Later you will want to do this with your own scripting code.
+The options used with the CURL command are:

+* `-i` returns HTTP response headers
+* `--insecure` bypasses TLS/SSL certification verification
+* `-L` follows HTTP redirect

+It's also useful to see the HTTP header information exchanged using a browser or REST Client tool.

+In JSON, there is no strong ordering of property names, so iLO Amplifier Pack may return JSON properties in any order.
+Likewise, iLO Amplifier Pack cannot assume the order of properties in any submitted JSON.
+This is why the best scripting data structure for a RESTful client is a dictionary: a simple set of unordered key/value pairs.
+This lack of ordering is also the reason you see embedded structure within objects (objects within objects).
+This allows us to keep related data together that is more logically organized, aesthetically pleasing to view, and helps avoid property name conflicts or ridiculously long property names.
+It also allows us to use identical blocks of JSON in many places in the data model, like `Status`.

 ## HTTP Resource Operations